grompe/BTWTweak/patcher/readme.txt

 - Added some visual explanation to Gloom.

-- Fixed writing table causing crash when used simultaneously in multiplayer
+- Fixed writing table causing crash when used simultaneously in multiplayer, and possible duplicating of items.

 - Fixed /playtime command for multiplayer